gitmachtl/scripts/cardano/mainnet/README.md

 Be aware, this little transaction needed some fees, so you maybe have to top up your ledgerowner.payment account later with 1 ADA from another wallet to met your registered pledge again!

-:floppy_disk: Transfer the offlineTransfer.json to the Online-Machine.
+💾 Transfer the offlineTransfer.json to the Online- or Light-Machine.

-**Online-Machine:**
+**Online- or Light-Machine:**

 1. Execute the cued transaction (owner.payment to ledgerowner.payment) on the blockchain by running<br>```./01_workOffline.sh execute```

 &nbsp;<br>
-:warning: <b>WAIT AGAIN!
-Wait for 2 epoch changes!</b> :warning: So if you're doing this in epoch n, wait until epoch n+2 before you continue! :warning:
+⚠️ <b>WAIT AGAIN!
+Wait for 2 epoch changes!</b> ⚠️ So if you're doing this in epoch n, wait until epoch n+2 before you continue! ⚠️

 &nbsp;<br>
 Why waiting again?
 Well, **we** also **changed the rewards-account** when we added the new ledgerowner, this takes 4 epochs on the blockchain to get fully updated.
 So, until now **you have received the rewards** of the pool **to your old owner.staking account**.
 Please check you rewards now and do a withdrawal of them, an example can be found below.